Table of Contents

 Flamed Maple Top

-Its eye-catching flamed maple top not only enhances the guitar’s appearance but also adds a touch of brightness to the sound.
+Its eye-catching flamed maple top enhances the guitar’s appearance and adds a touch of brightness to the sound.

 Pickups

-Equipped with ESP-designed LH-150 humbuckers, this guitar delivers a powerful and articulate tone suitable for various music genres.
-In terms of adaptability, this pickup will allow you to cover a lot of ground.
+Equipped with ESP-designed LH-150 humbuckers, this guitar delivers a powerful, articulate tone suitable for various music genres.
+Regarding adaptability, this pickup will allow you to cover much ground.

 Hardware

-It features high-quality hardware, including a TOM bridge and tailpiece, as well as reliable tuning stability with ESP-designed tuners.
+It features high-quality hardware, including a TOM bridge and tailpiece, and reliable tuning stability with ESP-designed tuners.

 Playability